 - Vitamin B12 (tablets) – Aids in energy production and supports cardiovascular, immune, and nervous system health.

-- If you’re a vegan, it is best to include a B12 test when doing blood work for annual exams.
+- If you’re a vegan, it may be wise to include a B12 test when doing blood work for annual exams.

 - Pricing differs considerably.
 Best price here.